 Contrary to the naive expectation that collective flow requires high-event activity, the string shoving mechanism predicts that the strongest long-range azimuthal correlations can arise in events with a simple, elliptical geometry of a few overlapping strings.
 This observation aligns with the model expectation, where a discernible ultra-long-range ridge structure is seen in low-$N_{\rm mpi}$ events.
 In such sparse environments, the limited number of color strings whose positions are influenced by the geometry of the beam remnants can create a configuration with sufficient initial anisotropy for the string shoving mechanism to operate efficiently.
 The traditional $N_{\rm ch}$ estimator fails to isolate these geometrically preferential events, as it mixes them with relatively high-$N_{\rm mpi}$ events (which are more isotropic) and pencil-like jet events (which contribute only short-range correlations).
-This provides direct evidence that the string shoving mechanism operates most effectively in a specific, geometrically anisotropic regime that $N_{\text{ch}}$ completely fails to select.
+This is consistent with the string shoving mechanism operating most effectively in a specific, geometrically anisotropic regime that $N_{\text{ch}}$ largely fails to select.
+This result is consistent with recent proposals that string repulsion in sparse systems can generate negative elliptic flow, an enhancement along the major axis of the initial ellipse, contrasting with the positive flow from hydrodynamics~\cite{Bierlich:2024lmb}.
 On the other hand, the lowest flattenicity event class is characterized by large relative multiplicity fluctuations across the $\eta-\varphi$ acceptance.
 Such events lack the extended transverse spatial distribution and the global geometric anisotropy required for the string shoving mechanism to generate a significant collective push, as the repulsive interaction depends on the overlap of multiple color strings in the transverse plane.
 This distinction highlights that flattenicity is not merely an alternative to multiplicity estimator, but a genuine event-shape observable that cleanly separates jet-dominated topologies from the isotropic, MPI-rich environments where collective behavior emerges.
-The absence of near-side structure in low-flattenicity events confirms that the ridge observed in low-$N_{\rm mpi}$ events is not arising from jet fragmentation, rather is a signature of the string shoving mechanism, which requires a specific, anisotropic spatial configuration of initial-state color fields, including those from beam remnants, to generate a repulsive transverse push.
+The absence of near-side structure in low-flattenicity events suggests that the ridge observed in low-$N_{\rm mpi}$ events is not arising from jet fragmentation, rather is a signature of the string shoving mechanism, which requires a specific, anisotropic spatial configuration of initial-state color fields, including those from beam remnants, to generate a repulsive transverse push.